Why does this teriyaki chicken taste so damn good?? Why does my cooking taste like sh*t? Why is this world so unfair??

 If you go to the supermarket and look at all the different spices, seasoning, and sauces available, you will easily be overwhelmed.
 You may think to yourself, “Just buy some pre-made food or instant ramen and call it a day.”

 Luckily for you, I have done some research..

 Nine items.
 That’s all you need to start.
 You could probably get away with just six or seven, but let’s try not to cut too many corners.
 Best of all, you most likely already have 3 or 4 of the items, so there’s not much left to buy.
 Let’s first take a look at the 5 most important seasoning ingredients — known throughout the Japanese culinary world as SA-SHI-SU-SE-SO.

 The Magical Five ’S’ ingredients — SA-SHI-SU-SE-SO （さしすせそ）:

 Humans have 5 basic tastes: sweet, salty, sour, bitter, and umami.
-Likewise, there are five main ingredients that make up the foundation of all Japanese seasoning.
-With various combinations of these 5 ingredients, you can achieve many of the basic Japanese flavors that you know and love.
+Likewise, there are five main ingredients that make up the foundation of all Japanese flavors With various combinations of these 5 Japanese ingredients, you can achieve many of the basic Japanese flavors that you know and love.
 These ingredients are referred to as “SA-SHI-SU-SE-SO（さしすせそ)” and consist of the following five items:

 - Sugar ー さとう / sa-tou